I was so proud to have the chance to be able to represent Canada at the Olympics in Vancouver.Patrick Chan

 What does this have to do with red mittens?
 In 2010, HBC’s apparel for the 2010 Winter Olympics held in Vancouver proved to be extremely successful.
 Their success in part was due to the fact that Canada was the host country for the Winter Olympics as well as their athletes had a record medal haul.
 One of their pieces of apparel was their “Red Mittens”, which were red and white mittens featuring a large maple leaf.
 Sold for $10 CAD, the mittens helped create a successful business for HBC and as a result, one-third of the proceeds went to the Canadian Olympic Committee.
 Since then, Red Mittens Day is a day that has helped celebrate the most pride for Canadian Olympic pride.

-How to Celebrate Red Mitten Day
+How to celebrate National Red Mitten Day

 If you are a fan of Canadian athletes and wish to support them in the Olympics, then go online and try and purchase these famous gloves.
 If you can’t find them or find them too expensive, you can always learn how to knit red mittens and design your own so you can continue your support for Canada.
 You can also celebrate the holiday by sharing the news of it with your friends.
 Use the hashtag #redmittensday and let your friends know what day it is on your favorite social media websites and share your Canadian pride.